TeamIRI/darkshield-api-demos/csv-tsv/README.md

 The example will search and mask:
 1. Emails (EmailsMatcher): regular expression pattern matcher with hashing rule.
-2. Names (NamesMatcher): Using a table column matcher on any column ending with 'name', and a *Named Entity Recognition (NER)* matcher to search through the *comment* field using a table column filter (all names masked using Format Preserving encryption)
+2. Names (NamesMatcher): Using a column matcher on any column ending with 'name', and a *Named Entity Recognition (NER)* matcher to search through the *comment* field using a column filter (all names masked using Format Preserving encryption)

 To execute, run *python main.py*.